r-a-y/buddypress-followers/readme.txt

 * Refactor plugin to use BP 1.5's component API
 * Bump version requirements to use at least BP 1.5 (BP 1.2 is no longer supported)
 * Deprecate older templates and use newer format (/buddypress/members/single/follow.php)
+* Add ability to change the widget title
+* Thanks to the Hamilton-Wentworth District School Board for sponsoring this release

 = 1.1.1 =
 * Show the following / followers tabs even when empty.